 The previous topic described the basic network design.
 In Phase 1, Mobiles and outstations had 18 channel Pye M252 radios.
-In this example for Region 2, The radio has a choice of hilltop sites to operate through, four on the North Principal Net and five on the South Principal Net.
-A choice of two sites for North Yorkshire but only single sites for the remaining County Nets.
-Channel 17 is in reserve should a Mould Insertion Vehicle (MIV) need to be deployed.
+In this example for Region 2, the radio has a choice of hilltop sites to operate through, four on the North Principal Net., and five on the South Principal Net.
+A choice of two sites for North Yorkshire County Net but only a single site for the remaining County Nets.
+Channel 17 is a reserve should a Mould Insertion Vehicle (MIV) need to be deployed.

 The Full Details - An Example from Region 8

 In Wales there were two Principal Networks, Region 81 in the North and Region 82 in the South, corresponding with Brackla RGHQ 82 and a nonexistent RGHQ 81.
-The were County Networks too, in Region 81, these were Clwyd and Gwynedd; in Region 82, Dyfed, Mid, South and West Glamorgan, Gwent and Powys.
+There were eight County Networks in Wales, in Region 81, Clwyd and Gwynedd; in Region 82, Dyfed, Mid, South and West Glamorgan, Gwent and Powys.

 The County Networks consisted of one or more hilltop sites, Mid Glamorgan had one rebroadcaster whereas Powys had a network of four.
-If desired, County Networks could be coupled in with the Principal Network, Abergavenny was the coupling point for Gwent and Powys into Principal for Region 82, Dyfed could be coupled at Mynydd Sylen.
+If desired, county networks could be coupled in with the regional Principal Network.
+Abergavenny was the coupling point for both Gwent and Powys, into Principal for Region 82.
+Dyfed could be coupled at Mynydd Sylen into Region 82 Principal net.
 Network control including coupling was performed remotely by the use of SELCALL signals.
-The Hilltop site at Old Pale is located in Region 10, and also has 3 rebroadcasters on networks for Region 10 Principal, Cheshire and Merseyside.
-Similarly Brown Clee is located in Region 9 has other rebroadcasters for Shropshire and the Region 9 Principal Network.
+The hill top site at Old Pale is located in Region 10, but also serves Region 81, with rebroadcasters on networks for Region 10 Principal, Cheshire and Merseyside; Region 81 Principle and Clywd.
+Similarly Brown Clee is located in the West Midlands Region 9, but also serves Region 81 Principle Net.